One of the most durable and worthwhile jewels in public television’s crown.

 American Masters, THIRTEEN’s award-winning biography series, celebrates our arts and culture.
-Created and launched in 1986 by Susan Lacy, the series set the standard for documentary film profiles, accruing widespread critical acclaim.
-Awards include 67 Emmy nominations and 26 awards — nine for Outstanding Non-Fiction Series since 1999 and five for Outstanding Non-Fiction Special — 12 Peabody Awards; three Grammys; an Oscar; two Producers Guild Awards for Outstanding Producer of Non-Fiction Television; and the 2012 IDA Award for Best Continuing Series.
+Launched in 1986, the series has set the standard for documentary film profiles, accruing widespread critical acclaim.
+Awards include 70 Emmy nominations and 28 awards — 10 for Outstanding Non-Fiction Series since 1999 and five for Outstanding Non-Fiction Special — 12 Peabody Awards; three Grammys; an Oscar; two Producers Guild Awards for Outstanding Producer of Non-Fiction Television; and the 2012 IDA Award for Best Continuing Series.
 American Masters enjoys recognition from film events across the country and international festivals from London to Berlin and Toronto to Melbourne.
 Other honors include The Christopher Awards and the Chicago International Television Awards as Outstanding Documentary Series, and the Banff Grand Prize and the Television Critics Association Award for Outstanding Movies.

 When it comes to biography, no one’s doing it better than American Masters.

 Wall Street Journal

-American Mastershas produced an exceptional library, bringing unique originality and perspective to exploring the lives and illuminating the creative journeys of our most enduring writers, musicians, visual and performing artists, dramatists, filmmakers and those who have left an indelible impression on our cultural landscape.
+American Masters has produced an exceptional library, bringing unique originality and perspective to illuminate the creative journeys of our most enduring writers, musicians, visual and performing artists, dramatists, filmmakers and those who have left an indelible impression on our cultural landscape.
 Balancing a broad and diverse cast of characters and artistic approaches, while preserving historical authenticity and intellectual integrity, these portraits reveal the style and substance of each subject.
-The series enters its 28th season on PBS in 2014 beginning with Salinger — premiering January 21 on PBS (check local listings) — the series’ 200th episode.
+The series entered its 28th season on PBS in 2014 beginning with Salinger — the series’ 200th episode.

 It’s like the Pulitzer for this business.